jonathancrabtree/cfde-submit/docs/install/index.md

 Alternatively, you can also use conda to create a new virtual environment.

-1. Create a new conda environemnt: `conda create --name cfde_venv python3`
+1. Create a new conda environemnt: `conda create --name cfde_venv python`
 2. Activate the environment: `conda activate cfde_venv`
 3. Successful activation of the virtual environment will result in the update from "(base)" to "(cfde_venv)" in front of your shell prompt
 4. To exit the environment run: `conda deactivate`